 - 1/4 cup olive oil

-- Rinse the zucchini blossoms individually, removing any external green leaves and internal pistil and stamen, using a sharp knife.
+- Rinse the zucchini blossoms individually, removing any outer green leaves and inner pistil and stamen, using a sharp knife.
 Take care not to tear the blossoms.

 - Once rinsed, place the bottom of each blossom into the opening of another to prevent from closing, and set aside to drain thoroughly.
 Pat dry before using.